sgtcoolguy/sgtcoolguy/README.md

 - Significant performance improvements in Eclipse-based IDE for API Gateway
   - OSGI-specific classloader fixes
   - Improved algorithms for topological sorting and cycle detection of policy graph(s)
+  - Improved load time of complex projects from minutes/hours down to seconds
 - Architectural changes/improvments for handoff of Titanium to open source community
   - Hosting assets via Github release, updating CLI
   - Replacing https://docs.appcelerator.com with new updated doc website at https://titaniumsdk.com